 - Calling the county recorder and getting the filing fees applicable

-- Arranging for the filing of your document and paying all filing fees
+- Filing your document and paying all filing fees

-- Arranging for the service of your lien upon applicable parties (i.e. the owner)
+- Sending your lien to applicable parties (i.e. the owner, lender, etc.)

 - Alerting you to deadlines when your lien is due / is expiring, etc.

-There’s plenty of room in the marketplace for companies like levelset and Rocket Lawyer to co-exist.
+There’s plenty of room in the marketplace for companies like Levelset and Rocket Lawyer to co-exist.
 Sometimes, folks just need or want a form.
 Other times, companies are looking for a turn-key service.
-We’re the latter.
+We provide both.

 This, in other words, is not an article warning you about the dangers of using do-it-yourself forms when filing a mechanic’s lien.
 This is specifically about using the Rocket Lawyer forms.